Search

 Is HDMI always better than optical for karaoke?

-No. HDMI can be excellent when ARC or eARC works reliably and the setup is built around the TV.
-Optical is often better for karaoke when you want a simpler, more predictable music path into the karaoke system with fewer compatibility surprises.
+No. HDMI can be excellent when ARC or eARC works reliably, but optical is often better for home karaoke when you want a simpler, more predictable music path into the karaoke system.

 Should microphones connect to the TV when I use HDMI or optical?

-If you have already decided between HDMI and optical, the next step is to wire the TV audio path cleanly and keep the karaoke signal flow easy to follow.
+If you have chosen between HDMI and optical, the next step is wiring the TV audio path cleanly so the karaoke system receives the signal without confusion.

 How to Connect a Karaoke System to a Smart TV